demystifyfp/demystifyfp/content/fsharp/series/fstweet/deploying-to-azure-app-service.md

 ```
 Then log in using the subscription that you wanted to use.

-Upon successful log in, you will get a similar JSON as the output in the command prompt.
+Upon successful login, you will get a similar JSON as the output in the command prompt.

 ```json
 [